surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 1. To create a SQL query from scratch click on SQL Runner section after Logging into BiPlus homepage.
 2. Type your SQL command in SQL query area.

-**3.**  Now **Run** the query.
+**3.**  Click on **Run** button to run the SQL command.

 **4.** The data is retrieved below the query area as shown in the image.
 SQL runner will load up-to limit 5000 records only.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjA3NDMwMTEsLTEzMjkyNTA3NzAsMT
+eyJoaXN0b3J5IjpbMTU0NjU2NDM5MSwtMTI2MDc0MzAxMSwtMT
-cyNDU5NjU4LDU4MzQzOTY1MiwxMDc0MjczNTU0LC0yMDcyODk0
+MyOTI1MDc3MCwxNzI0NTk2NTgsNTgzNDM5NjUyLDEwNzQyNzM1
-Njc0LC0zOTkxMzIyOTcsLTg2MDY4NDgzNywtMjAyMDgzMDMwOS
+NTQsLTIwNzI4OTQ2NzQsLTM5OTEzMjI5NywtODYwNjg0ODM3LC
-wtMTUwNDMyMjQ2OSwxNTMyNjc3NjMwLDE0MjUxNzU1MDQsLTE1
+0yMDIwODMwMzA5LC0xNTA0MzIyNDY5LDE1MzI2Nzc2MzAsMTQy
-ODMxMjUxODhdfQ==
+NTE3NTUwNCwtMTU4MzEyNTE4OF19
 -->